• WHAT WE

 Getting Licensed as a Registered Dental Assistant in California After You Graduate

-While licensure is not required to work as a dental assistant (DA) in California, graduates of ACC’s Dental Assisting program have the option to pursue the Registered Dental Assistant (RDA) license following graduation.
+While you do not need a license to work as a dental assistant (DA) in California, some dental assistants choose to pursue the Registered Dental Assistant (RDA) license to expand their career options.

-Once a student passes their RDA and state exams, they are awarded the Coronal Polishing Certification and Pit and Fissure Certificate.
-Dental Assisting program graduates at ACC also have the training they need to pursue their California Radiation Safety Certificate (limited to dental x-ray).
+Graduates of ACC’s Dental Assisting program can receive the Coronal Polishing Certification and Pit and Fissure Sealant Certification as part of their training.
+They also complete the necessary preparation to pursue their California Radiation Safety Certificate (limited to dental x-ray).

 What’s the Difference Between a DA and an RDA?